microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaTrustFrameworkPolicy.md

 ## Synopsis

-This cmdlet is used to retrieve the created trust framework policies (custom policies) in the directory.
+Retrieves the created trust framework policies (custom policies) in the directory.

 ## Syntax